micoloth/Ket/README.md

 # Things that Ket is NOT:
 - **a Programming language**: a CAP system is Much more general than that, and the idea that one has to learn a new syntax every time some guy wants to introduce some new innovation in programming, is Not the best we can do.
 How do you make this not happen: with a *flexible enough parser*, that can understand different flavour of syntax to express the same exact programming concepts that everybody uses.
 More of this later.
 - **a Graphical programming environment**.
 Idk why one would want to get rid of text, text is great.
 (NOTE: *AS an input device for coding.* this DOESN’T mean that saving code in .txt files makes any sense.
-The project that is  doing the best hob with this is Unicode—)
+The project that is  doing the best hob with this is [Unison](https://www.unisonweb.org/))